wnc-supply-sites/wnc-supply-sites/README.md

 - Run the schema migration files found in the 'schema/'
   - The script `./recreate-db.sh` will drop the local test database & run all of the migration files.
 The script can be altered to set up the `wnc_helene`

+#### Docker

+- if on Mac, be sure to go to settings, file & folder permissions, and allow 'Docker' to access 'Documents' folder
+- TODO: docker install steps

 #### Access local DB
 ```bash